julia-kudinovich/frontend-nanodegree-mobile-portfolio/README.md

 - Moved document.querySelector("#movingPizzas1") outside of the for loop to avoid style recalculation
 - Added *translateZ(0)* and *transform* to moving pizzas elements
 - Optimized *resizePizzas()* function to not use *determineDx()* function and calculate size of pizzas more directly
+- Changed *document.querySelectorAll()* to *getElementsBy* method.
+- Created position array to hold all the possible phases since there are only 5 unique values for phases for every scroll and we do not need to calculate them on every scroll.